 Circles of Love: Stories of congregations caring for people with disabilities and their families

-, by Dean Preheim-Bartel, Timothy J. Burkholder, Linda A. Christophel, and Christine J. Guth.
-Herald Press: Harrisonburg, Virginia, and Kitchener, Ontario, 2015.
-ISBN 9780836199871
+by Dean Preheim-Bartel, Timothy J. Burkholder, Linda A. Christophel, and Christine J. Guth.

--- support that has changed the course of their lives.
-These are not stories of valor or victory, but rather of ordinary people whose lives have been transformed by circles of love.
-Learn concrete acts of compassionate care that congregations can take to support people with disabilities and those who love them.
+If your family includes someone with disabilities, you know that congregations can be places of healing or harm, support or lack of care.
+How can churches better support individuals with disabilities and their families?
+Circles of Love tells the stories of people who have received support from caring people in Anabaptist congregations, support that has changed the course of their lives.
+These are stories of ordinary people whose lives have been transformed by circles of love.
+Learn concrete acts of compassionate care that congregations can make to support people with disabilities and those who love them.

-After We're Gone:A Christian perspective on estate and life planning for families that include a dependent member with a disability
+Gone:A Christian perspective on estate and life planning for families that include a dependent member with a disability

 Caring for an adult who is dependent due to a significant disability is a major responsibility.
-Making provisions for that person's physical, emotional, and financial well-being after the death fo the caregiver can be complex and confusing.
+Making provisions for that person's physical, emotional, and financial well-being after the death of a caregiver can be complex and confusing.
 After We're Gone introduces options and resources for the Christian family and faith community as they interact with the legal system to make provisions for the ongoing care of loved ones with disabilities.